Suicide, infanticide, and self-mutilation by slaves in the United States: Suicide

 Overall suicide rates of black slaves in the United States are believed to have been comparatively low, in part due to cultural beliefs common to both Africa and African-American communities.
 Africa has the lowest suicide rate of any continent, and the suicide rate of African-descended Americans is a fraction of that of European-descended Americans.
 When an enslaved person did die by suicide, it was often due to "deterioration in their circumstances or unfulfilled expectation."
-Researchers have found that as a rule, "when slaves did choose suicide, the reasons for it were almost always directly connected with their condition of servitude."
+Researchers have found that, as a rule, "when slaves did choose suicide, the reasons for it were almost always directly connected with their condition of servitude."

-The highest rates of suicide amongst enslaved people brought to Thirteen Colonies and United States appeared to have occurred during and immediately after the Middle Passage.
+The highest rates of suicide amongst enslaved people brought to the Thirteen Colonies and the United States appeared to have occurred during and immediately after the Middle Passage.
 The proximate psychological cause of these suicides was the "trauma of captivity" leading to either "anxiety and self-mutilation or depression and stupor."
 Suicide rates among this population appear to have been slightly higher among men, those who were alone without others from their community, and older people.
 A "disproportionate amount" of the suicides that occurred in the immediate wake of being trafficked appear to have been individuals who had been high-status members of their communities back home.
 An example of this may be found in 1898 account of the people who were illegally trafficked to the United States on the Wanderer, which stated that a number of survivors later committed suicide under the belief that "if they would jump into the sea and drown themselves they would be carried back to Africa by the good spirits...among them being one called King Mingo, who decoyed two children to St. Simon's beach, during the absence of his mistress, and all three of them jumped from a high bluff into the swift current and were drowned."